openedx/edx-documentation/en_us/install_operations/source/configuration/ora2/index.rst

    ora2_blacklist

-For more information and examples of how course teams might set up an open response assessment, see :ref:`opencoursestaff:Open Response Assessments Two` in the *Building and Running an Open edX Course* guide.
+For more information and examples of how course teams might set up an open response assessment, see :ref:`Open Response Assessments Two` in the *Building and Running an Open edX Course* guide.